This post may contain affiliate links. Read the full disclosure here.

 I have to say sometimes this requires serious willpower on the parent’s behalf.
 Denying your child a nap IS SO HARD.
 First of all, naps mean rest periods for us parents.
 Very hard to turn down.
 Secondly, not letting your toddler fall asleep means they will probably be super cranky and not very happy campers.

 This basically means you have to be very diligent in making sure your toddler takes a nap at the correct time.
 This will ensure they don’t ruin their bedtime or skip a nap and get overtired, which can sometimes be even worse than a late nap!

 Creating a bedtime routine will help your child wind down for the night by teaching them that certain activities lead to going to sleep.

 Next, create a sequence of events that leads to going to sleep.
 This will be different for every family.
-These things can include brushing teeth, reading books, singing songs, having a snack, taking a bath, etc.
+These things can include brushing teeth, reading books, singing songs, taking a bath, etc.

 What you exactly do with your toddler is not quite as important as making sure you stay consistent and do the same thing every night.
-For example, this is Lily’s bedtime routine: Brush teeth, Get pajamas on, Give everyone goodnight kisses, Help me get the bed ready, Watch a movie or music videos ( I know this is “controversial” but it really helps her get relaxed), Cuddle mama while she falls asleep (Usually less than 10 minutes in the movie or music videos).
+For example, this is Lily’s bedtime routine: Brush teeth, get pajamas on, give everyone goodnight kisses, help me get the bed ready, watch a movie or music video ( I know this is “controversial” but it really helps her get relaxed), cuddle mama while she falls asleep (Usually less than 10 minutes in the movie or music videos).
 Sometimes we start her routine with a dance party if I think she has some extra energy to burn.

 Once again, what you do isn’t as important as always doing the same thing.
 They need those cues and signals that bedtime is coming.